THE AYMARA IN BOLIVIA

 The Aymara language is part of the “jaqi” language group.
 Other languages that belong to this group are the Kawki and Jaqaru, both spoken in Peru.
-In Bolivia about 25% of the national population speaks this language, one of Bolivia’s three official languages.
+In Bolivia about 25% of the national population speaks this language, one of Bolivia's more than 20 official languages.

-The majority of this population group lives in the Andes region ranging from the North of
+The majority of people who identify with this native culture live in the Andes region ranging from the North of

 Lake Titicaca